dustinlyons/nixos-config/vm/README.md

 > If you don't want ZFS, the most common linux filesystem is ext3.
 Use `mkfs -t ext3 /dev/path/to/your/partition`.
 In this step, we're just looking to get to a working filesystem.
 So format your drive accordingly.
 I found [this guide](https://www.computernetworkingnotes.com/linux-tutorials/manage-linux-disk-partition-with-gdisk-command.html) if you're interested.
 Good luck.

 Create a zpool at the root of `/mnt` using the partition we just created.
 Note, we choose `/mnt` as the root (-R) because by default, NixOS will look for a mounted partition at this location to perform install.
-This happens on our final step, `nixos-install`.
+Defaults save us time.

 ```sh
 $ zpool create -O mountpoint=none -O atime=off -O compression=on -O xattr=sa -O acltype=posixacl -R /mnt rpool /dev/disk/by-id/scsi-0QEMU_QEMU_HARDDISK_drive-scsi0-part1